-We have audited the financial statements of Various Eateries plc (the 'parent company') and its subsidiaries (the 'group') for the period ended 2 October 2022 which comprise the consolidated statement of comprehensive income, consolidated statement of financial position, company statement of financial position, consolidated statement of changes in equity, company statement of changes in equity, consolidated statement of cashflows and notes to the financial statements, including significant accounting policies.
+We have audited the financial statements of Various Eateries Plc (the 'parent company') and its subsidiaries (the 'group') for the 52 weeks ended 1 October 2023 which comprise the consolidated statement of comprehensive income, consolidated statement of financial position, company statement of financial position, consolidated statement of changes in equity, company statement of changes in equity, consolidated statement of cash flows and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in the preparation of the group financial statements is applicable law and UK-adopted International Accounting Standards.
 The financial reporting framework that has been applied in the preparation of the parent company financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).